Daniel Pioro is rapidly gaining recognition as one of the most groundbreaking violinists of his generation.

-As a soloist he has performed Mozart’s Sinfonia Concertante and John Woolrich’s Capriccio for solo violin and strings with the Orchestra of St John’s Smith Square, the London Contemporary Orchestra, and both Colin Matthews’ and Thomas Adès’ Violin Concertos with the BBC Philharmonic Orchestra.
-Most recently he performed The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival.
+As concerto soloist he has performed with the London Philharmonic Orchestra, the BBC Philharmonic Orchestra, the Orchestra of St John’s Smith Square, the London Contemporary Orchestra, and last year he played The Lark Ascending with the BBC National Orchestra of Wales at the Cheltenham Festival.

-Daniel Pioro works closely with the acclaimed author Michael Morpurgo, a collaboration that has created The Storyteller’s Ensemble, a group of musicians devoted to the written and spoken word.
+He works closely with the acclaimed author Michael Morpurgo, a collaboration that has created The Storyteller’s Ensemble, a group of musicians devoted to the written and spoken word.

-Daniel Pioro plays on a violin by Christoph Götting
+Daniel Pioro plays on a violin by Christoph Götting.